-Valid business activities with the e visa for Australia types include:
+Valid business activities with the online visa types for Australia include:

-- Participating in a conference, trade fair or seminar (as long as the applicant is not being paid by organizers to take part).
+- Participating in a conference, trade fair or seminar (as long as the applicant is not being paid by organisers to take part)

-These types of visa for Australia also allow holders to study or train for up to 3 months, but not if study is the main reason for the trip.
+These types of visa for Australia also allow holders to study or train for up to 3 months, but not if studying is the main reason for the trip.

 The ETA Australia (subclass 601) is the type of Australian visa valid for passport holders from Brunei, Canada, Hong Kong, Japan, Malaysia, Singapore, South Korea, and the United States.
 It is valid for a 90-day consecutive stay in Australia within a 12-month period, for tourism, transit or business purposes.
 Citizens from European countries or Taiwan are not eligible to apply for this visa, and instead, the eVisitor for Australia will be required.

 The eVisitor (subclass 651), like ETA, is valid for a 90-day consecutive stay in Australia within a 12-month period, for tourism, transit or business purposes.
 The eVisitor is only valid for passport holders of European Union member states, as well as citizens of Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, and Vatican City.

 The Tourist visa (subclass 676) has recently been replaced by the new Visitor visa (subclass 600) for tourism.
 Those who want to get a visa online for touristic purposes can apply for the ETA or the eVisitor, if from an eligible country.